ProximoSrl/ProximoSrl.github.io/_queue/2015-04-2-LogPerformance.md

 Actually I never liked too much console appender in log4net for various reason.

 - It slows down your application
-- It is difficult to read logs, console app have a limited buffer space and logs disappears so quick.
+- It is difficult to read logs, console app have a limited buffer space and logs disappears quickly.
+- Log disappear when the program is closed
+- You have no way to query log, you only have a huge sequence of text
 - If the program crashes usually you see a red log with the exception and the console app immediately closes befoure you can read what happened.

+All these consideration lead to an obvious conclusion: Console Appender is not useful, the only purpose is showing you that the program **is doing something and it is not hung somewhere**

-If you want to use log to have a real-time progressing of what the application is doing, using a different apender, like UdpAppender or MongoAppender is a better strategy.
+	If you want to use logging infrastructure to have an idea of **progress** of your application, please convince yourself that this is not a good idea.
+Using logs to verify that the application is *doing something* has little utility.

+After disabling ColoredConsoleAppender it is time to a final run.

-## Using MongoDbAppender with writer on a dedicated thread and LooseFis
+## Using MongoDbAppender with writer on a dedicated thread and LooseFix

+**We can further improve performance if you know how log4net works internally.** Our MongoDbAppender inherits from BufferingAppenderSkeleton and you can read on my english blog why it slows down performances: [BufferingAppenderSkeleton performance problem](http://www.codewrecks.com/blog/index.php/2015/03/27/bufferingappenderskeleton-performance-problem-in-log4net/).

-You can read details on this subject on my english blog: [BufferingAppenderSkeleton performance problem](http://www.codewrecks.com/blog/index.php/2015/03/27/bufferingappenderskeleton-performance-problem-in-log4net/) in log4net.
-Actually I've done a final run using LooseFix and asking mongo appender to use a dedicated thread to save logs and here is the result.
+Armed with this knowledge I've done a final run using LooseFix and asking mongo appender to use a dedicated thread to save logs and here is the result.

 ![Fourth Run - mongodbappender with LooseFix and dedicated thread](/images/posts/logperformance/fourth.jpg)

 Even if the image is small, you can verify that this image is quite similar to the first one.
-To verify how much performance we are loosing, we need to measure with the code because with a quick look we cannot tell if using mongodbappender really slows down the application.
+To verify how much performance we are loosing, we now need to measure exactly because we cannot tell anymore from a quick look to the image.
+MongoDbAppender have several advantages over ColoredConsoleAppender

+- It is durable; logs are maintained after the application is closed
+- You can query to find logs with lots of conditions (even regular expression)
+- If you constantly read latest 10 logs and total count from mongo you can have an **idea of *progress*** (this is not a perfect solution, but at least you can use for this purpose if you want).

+## What we learned

+This example give us some guidelines on how to handle log in production:

+	Logging is useful and the more information you logs, the easier is to find problems.
+The golden rule is: measure performance penalties in production, use only a single appender that persists logs in a durable medium that allow searching and you are done.

 Gian Maria.